mohdalmheiri/ME193-3-AI-in-Mobile-Robots/README.md

 # ME193-3: AI in Mobile Robots

 My ME193-3 (AI in Mobile Robots) coursework and projects.
-Each assignment lives in its own folder with its own README.

 ## Assignments